List of English monarchs: House of Blois (1135–1154)

 Before naming Matilda as heir, Henry had been in negotiations to name his nephew Stephen of Blois as his heir.
 When Henry died, Stephen travelled to England, and in a coup d'etat had himself crowned instead of Matilda.
-The period which followed is known as The Anarchy, as parties supporting each side fought in open warfare both in Britain and on the continent for the better part of two decades.
+The period which followed is known as the Anarchy, as parties supporting each side fought in open warfare both in Britain and in Continental Europe for the better part of two decades.